AdeebNqo/wtf/README.md

 This is a command line thing.
 Start by compiling it

-> make
+		make

 After compiling, install it

-> make install
+		make install

 If you wake up and realize you don't need it

-> make uninstall
+		make uninstall

 Output
 -------

 After it has been installed.
-Say you happend to see an .mp3 file in some folder.
+Say you happen to see an .mp3 file in some folder.
+Enter the cmd: wtf.py xxx.mp3

-Here's its being run with a random mp3 file in my music directory
+Here's some output when its being run with a random mp3 file in my music directory

 		Artist: Bruno Mars
 		Title: When I Was Your Man
 		Album: Unorthodox Jukebox
 		Year: 2012

-Here's the entered cmd: wtf.py xxx.mp3

 License Notice
 ---------------